 NEXT WEEK: Dry air returns Monday, and we expect mostly sunny days and fair nights Monday through Wednesday with highs around 90.
 A few widely scattered showers are possible later in the week by Thursday and Friday… see the Weather Xtreme video for maps, graphics, and more details.

-AT THE BEACH: About 7 to 9 hours of sunshine over the weekend with a few scattered showers and storms from Gulf Shores to Panama City Beach; pretty much the same type weather on through much of next week.
-Highs on the immediate coast will stay in the 87-90 degree range, with low 90s inland.
-Sea water temperatures are mostly in the mid to upper 80s.
+AT THE BEACH: About 7 to 9 hours of sunshine tomorrow and Sunday on the coast from Gulf Shores over to Panama City Beach with a few scattered storms around.
+Highs upper 80s on the immediate coast, with low 90s inland.
 See a very detailed Gulf Coast forecast here.